jin-co/plain/google/README.md

 > 3) You’ll see developer tools.
 Go to Application => Cookies => Select the domain (same as the one you see in the url)
 > 4) Search by ‘gcl_aw’

+## Campaign
+### Shopping Ads
+> Shopping ads use your existing Merchant Center product data - not keywords - to decide how and where to show your ads

 # data retention
 https://support.google.com/analytics/answer/7667196
 > applys to user-level and event-level data associated with cookies, user-identifires, and advertising identifiers